aarvinr/style/docs/concepts/variables.md

 # Variables

-Variables let you reuse values across your styles, helpful when you have a preset that will be repeatedly used.
+Variables lets you reuse values across your styles, helpful when you have a preset that will be repeatedly used.
 To use variables, simply use the `$` prefix for a property in an element.

 <!-- tabs:start -->